A-Henriquez/Portfolio/CSC360 projects/README.md

 ### Folder Contents

-- **CSC360_A3_Disk_Image_Manager**: Contains the source code for managing a custom disk image and interacting with its file system.
+- **Disk_Image_Manager**: Contains the source code for managing a custom disk image and interacting with its file system.
-- **CSC360_A2_Train_Crossing_Simulation**: Contains the source code for simulating a train crossing system using multithreading.
+- **Train_Crossing_Simulation**: Contains the source code for simulating a train crossing system using multithreading.
-- **CSC360_A1_Simple_Shell_Interpreter**: Contains the source code for a simple shell interpreter supporting basic commands and process management.
+- **Simple_Shell_Interpreter**: Contains the source code for a simple shell interpreter supporting basic commands and process management.

-### Usage

-- For **CSC360 A3 - Disk Image Manager**, you can compile and run the code to manage a disk image.
-It allows for listing directory contents, inspecting the disk structure, retrieving, and inserting files.

-- For **CSC360 A2 - Train Crossing Simulation**, compile and run the simulation to observe how multiple trains operate concurrently with proper synchronization.
-You can configure the system with custom input data for train properties.

-- For **CSC360 A1 - Simple Shell Interpreter**, compile and run the shell to execute commands like `cd`, `bg`, `bglist`, and `exit`.
-The shell supports background process management.

-Each project demonstrates critical aspects of operating systems, such as process synchronization, file system manipulation, and shell interaction.
-Make sure to follow the specific README instructions inside each subfolder for compiling and running the respective projects.